PHENOM’s Board is responsible for directing the operation of the organization and for implementing its policies between

-Vice President - Amy Blanchette is currently a student at UMass Dartmouth, where she serves as a PHENOM student organizer.
-Amy graduated from Bristol Community College, where she served as the student representative on the search committee for the new BCC president, in 2017.
-Involved in many community and student groups, Amy is a candidate for School Committee in Fall River.
+President - Amy Blanchette is currently a staff member at Bristol Community College, where she serves as a PHENOM staff organizer.
+Amy graduated from BCC, where she served as the student representative on the search committee for the new BCC president in 2017 and was involved in many community and student groups.

 Communications Team Leader - Vicki Dzindzichashvili is an administrator at Harvard University, where she has worked since 2015.
 Before working at Harvard, Vicki worked in student services at UMass Boston.
 Prior to working in higher education, she worked as a fundraiser for various political and charitable organizations, including Barack Obama's presidential campaign.
 Vicki earned her bachelor's degree in management from the College of Management at UMass Boston and is a member of PHENOM's UMass Boston Chapter.

 Fundraising Team Leader - Gillian Mason is the development coordinator for Jobs with Justice, where she also organizes around higher ed issues and student debt.
 Prior to joining the JwJ staff, Gillian was active in the Massachusetts JwJ coalition as the coordinators of MoveOn.org's Boston Council and the Jamaica Plain Forum, a project of the Institute for Policy Studies.
 Before devoting herself full-time to organizing, Gillian was an adjunct professor of English, Women's Studies, and American literature and culture for ten years, teaching at Suffolk University, Boston University, and the University of Massachusetts Boston.
 She has a Ph.D. in American Studies from Boston University.